Department:: College of Health, Education and Human Services

 Minimum Annual or Hourly Rate: Negotiable

-The Dayton Regional STEM School seeks a highly motivated and effective high school chemistry teacher to join an existing school faculty and staff for the 2023-2024 school year.
-This position will report to the High School Principal.
+The Dayton Regional STEM School seeks highly motivated and effective high school teachers to join an existing school faculty and staff for the 2023-2024 school year.
+Seeking candidates in the following content areas: science, mathematics, language arts, and social studies.
 The curriculum will include collaboratively designed project-based learning units that connect to multiple disciplines and/or real-life issues.

 Essential Functions and percent of time::

-Length of contract is one year contingent upon funding.
+This is a grant funded position with continuation dependent on funding.
 Special contract terms and conditions of employment apply.